8 Classic Vinyl Records You Should Own

-It’s no longer a question, vinyl records are back.
-And while modern day bands are starting to churn out vinyl records, any collector or music fans of vinyl will tell you that the real beauty of vinyl is found in the dusty groove of a classic record.
+It’s no longer a question, vinyl records are back and you no longer have to resort to listening to classical vinyls like Yo-Yo Ma and Beethoven Modern day bands are starting to churn out vinyl records, any collector or music fans of vinyl will tell you that the real beauty of vinyl is found in the dusty groove of a classic record.
 Can you even call it a vinyl collection if there isn’t a classic in there?
 Most enthusiasts would cringe.

 In which case, if you’re trying to find some “standard” classics that are must-haves for your turntable collection, look no further.
 Below are 8 classic vinyl records that you absolutely need to own if you’re starting a collection.

 #1 In the Wee Small Hours, Frank Sinatra (1955)